lamini-ai/lamini-examples/rag.md

 ### Preparing Knowledge Base as Chunks

-We begin by breaking the list of text files containing the internal knowledge into chunks, which will allow efficient and scalable processing, indexing and retrieval.
+We begin by breaking the list of text files containing the internal knowledge into chunks, which will allow efficient and scalable processing during later stages.

 ```python
 loader = DirectoryLoader(